 It’s customary for Japanese women to profess their love through honmei choco, ornate handmade chocolates or expensive boxes of sweets.
 Women will also, sometimes begrudgingly, gift male coworkers with mini boxes of giri choco, or obligatory chocolates.

 When it comes to compliments, you’re treading on dangerous territory with kawaii.

-The counterpart to Valentine’s Day, White Day, is held on March 14.
-On this day, men return gifts of お返しチョコ (okaeshi choco, or returned favor chocolates) and reciprocate their feelings of affection with a 三倍返し (sanbai kaeshi, or a gift that is expected to be three times the value of the first one).
+On White Day, men return gifts of okaeshi choco, or returned favor chocolates, and reciprocate their feelings of affection with a sanbai kaeshi, or a gift that is expected to be three times the value of the first one.
+Yeah.
+It gets complicated.

-We’ve rounded up some creative and romantic ways to say “I love you” using contemporary Japanese that go beyond the textbook but won’t make you feel too cheesy.
-Perhaps just as important, we’ll also share with you some tips on what not to do.
+To help you out, we’ve rounded up some creative and romantic ways to say “I love you” using contemporary Japanese that go beyond the textbook but won’t make you feel too cheesy.
+Just as important, we’ll also share some tips on what not to do.

 Instead, level up your use of kawaii by using it to describe your partner’s actions, not looks.
 Is there something about the way they touch their hair or get so lost in concentration?
-Let them know how much you love their little quirks with 仕草が可愛い (shigusa ga kawaii, or roughly saying that a certain gesture is cute): 髪を触る仕草が可愛い (“Kami wo sawaru shigusa ga kawaii,” or “I like the way you touch your hair.” )
+Let them know how much you love their little quirks with shigusa ga kawaii, or roughly saying that a particular gesture is cute.

 2. Showing affection